-LPDDR4 devices use multi cycle of single data rate architecture on the Command/Address (CA) bus to reduce the number of input pins in the system.
-The 6-bit CA bus contains command, address and bank information.
-Each command uses two clock cycles, during which command information is transferred on positive edge of the corresponding clock.
+LPDDR4 devices use a 2 or 4 clocks architecture on the Command/Address (CA) bus to reduce the number of input pins in the system.
+The 6-bit CA bus contains command, address, and bank information.
+Each command uses 1, 2 or 4 clock cycle, during which command information is transferred on the positive edge of the clock.
+See command truth table for details.

-These devices also use a double data rate architecture on the DQ pins to achieve high speed operation.
+These devices use a double data rate architecture on the DQ pins to achieve high speed operation.
 The double data rate architecture is essentially an 16n prefetch architecture with an interface designed to transfer two data bits per DQ every clock cycle at the I/O pins.
-A single read or write access for the LPDDR4 SDRAM effectively consists of a single 16n-bit wide, one clock cycle data transfer at the internal DRAM core and eight corresponding n-bit wide, one-half-clock-cycle data transfers at the I/O pins.
+A single read or write access for the LPDDR4 SDRAM effectively consists of a single 16n-bit wide, one clock cycle data transfer at the internal DRAM core and eight corresponding n-bit wide, one half-clock-cycle data transfers at the I/O pins.
 Read and write accesses to the LPDDR4 SDRAMs are burst oriented; accesses start at a selected location and continue for a programmed number of locations in a programmed sequence.
-Accesses begin with the registration of an Activate command, which is then followed by a Read or Write command.
+Accesses begin with the registration of an Activate command, which is then followed by a Read, Write or Mask Write command.

 The address and BA bits registered coincident with the Activate command are used to select the row and the bank to be accessed.
 The address bits registered coincident with the Read, Write or Mask Write command are used to select the bank and the starting column location for the burst access.

 Prior to normal operation, the LPDDR4 SDRAM must be initialized.
-The following section provides detailed information covering device initialization, register definition, command description and device operation
+The following section provides detailed information covering device initialization, register definition, command description and device operation.